Corona vaccinated people still contagious? Biontech boss now with good news – “booster” strategy against mutants

 The study caused a stir days ago.
 Now Biontech founder Ugur Sahin has positioned himself to the investigation – and draws a hopeful conclusion.

-- So far it was unclear whether a corona vaccination only protects the vaccinated themselves or also the people in the area.
+- So far it has not been clear whether a corona vaccination only protects the vaccinated themselves or also the people in the area.

 - The question weighs heavily in the debate about a corona vaccination certificate.